keeganmjgreen/constrained_node_allocation_balancer/docs/fair_internet_bandwidth_problem.md

 The 'fair internet bandwidth' problem asks how to distribute internet bandwidth fairly among users that are requesting data at different speeds, with different maximum speeds according to their internet service plans, in service areas that differ in terms of internet infrastructure.

 The following example shows how the 'fair internet bandwidth' problem can be solved using the Constrained Node Allocation Balancer package.
-A subclass of `Node` called `InternetUser` is created, defining the node's `limit` as the lesser of the user's maximum speed (per their internet service plan) and their requested speed.
+A subclass of `Node` called `InternetUser` is created, defining the node's `upper_limit` as the lesser of the user's maximum speed (per their internet service plan) and their requested speed.
 The algorithm evenly distributes bandwidth among users until a limit is reached---whether that of the data transfer speed being requested by a customer, or the maximum speed for a user, or of the upstream infrastructure.
 At this point, the algorithm redistributes excess bandwidth as fairly as possible.
 The algorithm would be re-executed constantly to account for users' constantly fluctuating data needs.

 ```python
 import dataclasses